harryyy18/Apnacollege-demo/README.md

 # Apnacollege-demo
-This is my demo repository
+This is my demo repository.
+Author- Harry Mistry